 EULITA, the European Legal Interpreters and Translators Association, was founded in Antwerp, Belgium, on 26 November 2009.
 This international not-for-profit association (aisbl) was established under the Criminal Justice Programme of the Directorate-General Justice, Freedom, Security of the European Commission (project number JLS/2007/JPEN/249).
 A two-day conference on “Aspects of Legal Interpreting and Translation”, attended by close to 300 participants from more than 30 countries, accompanied the official launch of EULITA at the Antwerp Court of First Instance.

-EULITA, finally, aims to promote cooperation and best practices in working arrangements with the legal services and legal professions.
-The Directive on the Right to Interpretation and Translation in Criminal Proceedings (OJ L 280/1 – see LIT materials / EU documents) was formally adopted on 26 October 2010 and must be transposed by 27 October 2013, which leaves EU member states only a few more months for implementing the necessary national measures.
+EULITA especially aims to promote cooperation and best practices in working arrangements with the legal services and legal professions.
+The Directive on the Right to Interpretation and Translation in Criminal Proceedings (OJ L 280/1 – see LIT materials/EU documents) was formally adopted on 26 October 2010 and had to be transposed by EU Member States by 27 October 2013.
 In the course of four regional workshops, held with EU funding under the TRAFUT (Training for the Future) project, EULITA presented the views of legal interpreters and translators on the various articles of the Directive to judicial stakeholders from EU member states.
 (For details of the project please click on TRAFUT in the left-hand margin).

-Associations and organisations that are interested in legal interpreting and translation issues are cordially invited to contact the EULITA Secretary (firstname.lastname@example.org) for details about membership in EULITA.
+Associations and organisations that are interested in legal interpreting and translation issues and wish to join EULITA are cordially invited to contact the EULITA Secretary (firstname.lastname@example.org) for details about membership in EULITA.
 You will also find all necessary information at “Join EULITA”.

 Liese Katschinka, President of EULITA